 ~ Alice Roosevelt Longworth (1884-1980)

-Social media aside and hearkening back to the good old days ... are you fond of a little clishmaclaver with your morning cappuccino or cup of tea?
-Got the scuttlebutt on the latest SCD scandal?
-Well .... let me tell you ... several new research studies suggests that, contrary to popular opinion, quantitatively speaking, women and men engage in the same amount of gossiping activity!
-Apparently, women engaged in neutral gossip more often than men, but women and men engaged in positive and negative gossip at very similar rates.
+Are you fond of a little clishmaclaver with your cup of tea?
+A little SCD scuttlebutt with your scones" Well .... let me tell you ... .
+Though it is commonly believed that women are the most interested in gossip and gossiping, several new research studies suggests that, contrary to popular opinion, quantitatively speaking, women and men engage in the same amount of gossiping activity!
 Evolutionarily speaking, gossip has been deemed an important social tool that helped predict who was friend and who was foe.
-So ... "spill the tea"and don't spare the juicy details!
+This John Drewry gossipy reel contains unusual crossed hand turns, a slightly closer hold to better pass on that bit of juicy gossip to your partner!
+So ... "spill the tea"and don't spare the juicy details! 😜 🫖 🍵 🕺 💃

 Tittle Tattle